backdrop-contrib/views_aggregator/README.txt

 Totals      |                  5 | $695,000,000 |
 ------------------------------------------------

-Note that the module applied a descending sort and added a summary row too.
 But that's just the beginning.
-Don't forget you can aggregate on ViewsPHP expressions, so the possibilities are endless!
+Remember, you can aggregate on ViewsPHP expressions, so the possibilities are endless!
 Say you have a content type "event" that has a date range field on it with both start and end components active.
 Let's say its machine name is "field_duration".
 The code snippet below